The Alphabetic Colonization of Amerindian Oral Ecologies in Early Brazil

-Discussion on the effects of alphabetic literacy on human societies dates back to two pioneering studies nearly simultaneously published, one authored by media scholar Marshall McLuhan, and the other by anthropologist Jack Goody and literary critic Ian Watt.97 Both works were heavily criticized for allegedly imparting excessive causal power to alphabetic literacy, and are nowadays considered dated by most scholars in the field.
+Whereas the relationships between media technologies and imperialism were explored as early as 1950 by brilliantly versatile economic historian Harold Innis,97 the discussion of alphabetic literacy’s effects on human social ecology is mainly due to two studies nearly simultaneously published, one authored by media scholar Marshall McLuhan, and the other by anthropologist Jack Goody and literary critic Ian Watt.98 Both works were heavily criticized for allegedly imparting excessive causal power to alphabetic literacy, and are nowadays considered dated by most scholars in the field.
 For better or worse, these undoubtedly essayistic and exploratory works remain to this day as classic references for those investigating the impacts of Western literacy upon non-Western societies—especially Goody’s and Watt’s, which has a greater anthropological grip.
-The theme of literacy’s restructuring of orally based social norms, values and expectations would be later expanded by Goody in a series of books;98 his concept of writing as an “intellectual technology,” with all of its societal implications, was collaterally developed by other scholars, such as Walter Ong.99
+The theme of literacy’s restructuring of orally based social norms, values and expectations would be later expanded by Goody in a series of books;99 his concept of writing as an “intellectual technology,” with all of its societal implications, was collaterally developed by other scholars, such as Walter Ong.100

 What is most interesting—but also disorienting—about colonial literacy as a historical object is that there are hardly source materials specifically suited for its study.
 That is because alphabetic literacy was at the very basis of the European colonization of the Americas, being at the same time an instrument of domination and an instrument of depiction and evaluation (justification) of that domination.
 Almost everything Portuguese and other Europeans practiced in what would become Brazil passed through written procedures or ended up written down for descriptive or administrative purposes.
 In other words, all written heritage left by 16th-century colonizers, whatever the subject, is potentially a source for the historical analysis of alphabetic literacy’s impact upon New World’s peoples and lands.
 Unfortunately, there are no records of 16th-century native writing (see above), although they do exist for the following centuries.